 Nonprofit Management Major Requirements

-- 8 semester hours (sh) of adult learning core courses
+- 8 semester hours (sh) of professional studies core courses

 - 44 sh of general education courses (BA)